Being convicted of a criminal offence can have a long-term impact on your life.

 If you are facing a criminal charge of any nature, it is important to take measures to reduce the severity of the consequences.

-An experienced criminal lawyer can help you have the charges withdrawn or apply for a Section 10 on your behalf.
+An experienced criminal lawyer can help you have the charges withdrawn or apply for a non conviction order on your behalf.

 If the prosecution goes ahead with a conviction, you may be able to benefit from a less harsh penalty if you have good legal advice and a strong defence.